 Stock vs. Broth

-Stock is made from bones and connective tissue for body and richness; broth is made from meat for direct flavor.
-Both have different culinary uses.
+Stock is made from bones and connective tissue (simmered 4-24 hours) for gelatin-rich body; broth is made from meat (45 min-2 hours) for direct seasoned flavor — use stock for sauces, broth for soups.

 Understanding the difference between stock and broth changes the way you cook.
 It explains why a pan sauce made with homemade stock has a silky, coat-the-spoon texture that broth can't match, and why a simple chicken broth is the better choice for a light soup.
 I didn't fully appreciate the gap until I made my first proper chicken stock from scratch and watched it set into a solid block of jiggling gold in the fridge.
 That was the moment it clicked.